richardjchris/fullstackopen-course-2023/part0/submission 0.5.md

-Diagram depicting chains of events caused by loading a Single Page APplication.
+Diagram depicting chains of events caused by loading a Single Page Application.

 ```mermaid
     sequenceDiagram